- Understanding Davis Bacon

 This learning module discusses the additional EEO requirements for registered apprenticeship programs with five or more apprentices.

-This module discusses how to create successful outreach and recruitment plans to reach apprentices from underserved communities.
+This module discusses how to create successful outreach and recruitment plans to reach apprentices.

 This link offers a list of states that offer tax credits, funding, and other tuition support for hiring registered apprentices.